 The Greeks advanced the art and science of plumbing.
 Hot and cold running water and bathtubs were part of everyday life in ancient Greece.
 The Greeks pioneered shower technology for athletes to bathe after the Olympic games where water moved through overhead pipes and came out through sculpted shower heads.

 But the most magnificent accomplishments in plumbing were those of the Romans.

-Public latrines had 20 seats or more arranged in a circular manner, while water constantly ran beneath them, to carry the waste into the nearest sewer.
+Public latrines had 20 seats or more arranged in a circular manner, where water constantly ran beneath them, to carry the waste into the nearest sewer.

-Overcrowding in cities meant the production of excessive waste causing the outbreak of many diseases and thousands of people lost their lives to water borne diseases caused by polluted drinking water as sanitary practices and hygiene were never considered till then.
+Overcrowding in cities resulted in the production of excessive waste causing the outbreak of many diseases and thousands of people lost their lives to water-borne diseases caused by polluted drinking water as safe, sanitary practices and hygiene had never been considered till then.

 After the fall of the Roman and Greek empires, plumbing technology and its advances came to a standstill in Europe until many decades later.